JupiterOne/sdk/docs/development.md

 and running quickly.
 For our own integration developers, it would provide a consistent interface and allow developers a unified interface for building integrations.
-This may even go an `ember` or `angular` cli route and provide an opinionated interface for generating new phases and steps.
+This may even go an `ember` or `angular` cli route and provide an opinionated interface for generating new steps.

 ##### One CLI tool for all JupiterOne development